Some more proofs from the Book: solvability and insolvability of equations in radicals

-{\it Idea of proof of the constructibility in the Gauss theorem.} It suffices to prove the Gauss Theorem for $n=2^m+1$ a prime (then $m$ is necessarily a power of 2).
-It suffices to calculate
+{\it Idea of Gauss' effective proof of the `if' part of the Gauss theorem.} Assume that $n=2^m+1$.
+It suffices to prove that $\varepsilon_n$ is constructible.
+First it would be good to split the sum